-Get Bang for No Bucks at the New Year’s Eve Fireworks in Prospect Park
+To Get a Big Bang for No Bucks at the New Year’s Eve Fireworks in Prospect Park

-Prospect Park's New Year's Eve nighttime celebration is a favorite among Brooklynites, but you could spend a lot of the day in the park too!
+Now in its 39th year, Prospect Park's New Year's Eve nighttime celebration is a favorite among Brooklynites.

 The evening festivities, brought to you by the Prospect Park Alliance and Brooklyn Borough President Eric Adams feature an annual fireworks celebration, live music and more.
 Locations for viewing the fireworks include Grand Army Plaza, the Park’s West Drive, and along Prospect Park West between Grand Army Plaza and 9th Street.

 Mon., Dec.
 31, 10:30 p.m. – 12 a.m.

 Prospect Park & Grand Army Plaza

 Welcome the new year on January 1 with a rousing bowling match at Brooklyn Bowl.
 The alley will host Family Bowl from Noon - 6 p.m.
 There's no cover (just pay per game), and both a brunch menu and kids menu will be served.

 Tues., Jan 1, 2019, Noon- 6 p.m.

 Coney Island offers New Year's fun on the eve and January 1.

 Catch fireworks along the boardwalk at midnight.
 (There's also a more adult party in the evening if your kids are older and you're a Coney Island kind of family.)